 Course Title Grade Level Credit

-TC3 General Chemistry I 11-12 1 HS
+TC3 General Chemistry I 11-12 HS .5

-Prerequisites: Earth Science, Living Environment, Chemistry & 4 College
+Prerequisites: Earth Science, Living Environment, Chemistry & TC3 4

-Mastery of the Chemistry Regents Exam -
+Mastery of the Chemistry Regents Exam (or class if no exam is given) or Teacher

+Approval

-Topics include the electronic structure of atoms, the periodic table, chemical formulas and equations, the mole concept, bonding, physical properties of matter, gases, thermochemistry, nuclear chemistry, and chemical and solubility equilibrium.
+Topics include the electronic structure of atoms, the periodic table, chemical formulas and equations, the mole concept, bonding, physical properties of matter, gasses, thermochemistry, nuclear chemistry, and chemical and solubility equilibrium.
 Fun-filled guided-inquiry lab experiments are related to the topics covered in class.
 They offer students opportunities to step into the shoes of a chemistry researcher, lab technician, forensic investigator, environmental chemist, or quality assurance specialist.
 A chemistry professor will lead, train, and supervise the use of lab equipment and analytical instruments.
-Students will be introduced to scientific writing.

-\\This course may be offered based on staff availability and demand.
+Students will be introduced to scientific writing. \\this course may be offered based on staff availability and demand.

 Course Title Grade Level Credit

-TC3 General Chemistry II 11-12 1 HS
+TC3 General Chemistry II 11-12 HS .5

-Prerequisites: Earth Science, Living Environment, Chemistry & 4 College
+Prerequisites: Successful completion of General Chemistry I TC3 4

-Mastery of the Chemistry Regents Exam